-The Contractor shall consult with and coordinate its work with each Local Authority, as appropriate, regarding timing and tie-ins of the crossroads at the boundaries of the TUC.
+The Contractor shall consult with and coordinate its work with the City and the MD, as appropriate, regarding timing and tie-ins of the crossroads at the boundaries of the TUC.

-Drawings 18-A-16 and 18-A-19 in Appendix A show requirements for major arterial roadways.
-Multi Use Trails and Pedestrian Walks requirements shall be as shown on the bridge cross-sections for individual crossroads (i.e. one side only).
-Multi Use Trails and Pedestrian Walks off bridge structures shall extend to the crossroad Project Limits.
+City of Calgary Standard Drawing Sheet 14 included in Appendix A shows requirements for major arterial roadways.
+Sidewalk requirements shall be as shown on the bridge cross-sections for individual crossroads (i.e. one side only).
+Sidewalks off bridge structures shall extend to the edge of the TUC in the location shown on the Bridge Information Drawings 18-A-15 to 18-A-32 inclusive in Appendix A.

 Para curb ramps shall be constructed at all pedestrian crossings.
-These ramps shall be in accordance with the standards required by The City of Edmonton for the design and construction of roads within The City of Edmonton.
+These ramps shall be in accordance with the standards required by the City for the design and construction of roads within the City.

-Approach nose treatments for islands and medians shall be in accordance with the standards required by The City of Edmonton for the design and construction of roads within The City of Edmonton.
+Approach nose treatments for islands and medians shall be in accordance with the standards required by the City for the design and construction of roads within the City.